Articles on: Seller Cases

 Display Options for Artwork Layers to show only on Mockup or Order

 With display options of layers, you can have more control over how specific layers appear in your designs.
-You can now choose to display a layer in three different ways
+You can now choose to display a layer in these different ways

 Please continue reading to find out what these settings do and when to use them!